Skip to content

 • Customizable workflows for automating repetitive tasks across the supplier management lifecycle.

-9. User-Friendly Interface and Training Support
+9. User-Friendly Interface & Training Support

 An SRM system is only effective if it’s easy to use and widely adopted across your organization.
 A user-friendly interface that is intuitive and accessible is essential for ensuring that procurement teams, supplier managers, and other key stakeholders can use the platform effectively.
 Additionally, the SRM provider should offer adequate training and customer support to help your teams make the most of the system.